NL4222/warm_up_project/MyREADME.md

 ### Questions
 * What problems you encountered?
 How you solve it?
+  Firstly, I want to use the GPU, however, I set the make only use LLAMA_CUDA.
+  And the error message say that I need to use LIBCURL.
+I try many times and all get the similar error message.
+  Then, I check the sample code in hugging face, I find that it's CURL, not LIBCURL.
 * What you observed between CPU / GPU performance ?

 * Will quantization or smaller-parameters model impact model accuracy or inference throughput ?
 If so , what's the variation?